 Your dog will also receive treatment to kill juvenile heartworms (microfilaria) either before or after their Melarsomine treatment.
 Your dog may need to spend the night in the hospital for observation on the day this treatment is administered.

-Treatment for heartworm can cause serious complications for your pet's health and can be potentially toxic to the dog’s body.
+Heartworm treatment can cause serious complications for your pet's health and can be potentially toxic to the dog’s body.
 Many dogs experience soreness and swelling at the site of their injections.
 The most severe side effects are related to a large number of worms suddenly dying.
 You must contact your vet immediately if your dog is panting excessively, has difficulty breathing, is suddenly lethargic or collapses, begins to reject their food, begins to vomit, or develops diarrhea.